The VK3YNG Foxhunt Sniffer is a specially designed synthesised VHF direction finding receiver covering 120MHz and 144MHz bands.

 The unit is also available in a fully tested Board level format for those who wish to integrate the unit into other equipment or build their own housing.

-***Note:
+***Note: A

-were released.
-This manual reflects operation of version 2.4 hardware and version
+This manual reflects operation of version 4.2 hardware and cannot be used for

+earlier versions of the MK4 sniffer.
 For a copies of earlier sniffer manuals please refer to the VK3YNG

 foxhunt web site.